Prevention and Treatment

 Many people who do get influenza are only moderately ill and do not require medical treatment.
 They can receive supportive care that includes drinking plenty of fluids, getting enough bed rest, and taking over-the-counter pain- and fever-reducing medications to relieve symptoms until the infection resolves.

 The CDC recommends treatment for those with confirmed or suspected influenza who have severe, complicated, or progressive illness or who are hospitalized, and for those at risk of severe complications.
-Those at high risk may be treated before they become ill (antiviral chemoprophylaxis) if they have been in close contact with someone who has influenza.
+People at high risk may be treated before they become ill (antiviral chemoprophylaxis) if they have been in close contact with someone who has influenza.

 Those who develop secondary complications, such as bacterial pneumonia, will also require antibiotics.